Table of Contents

 };

-Now, on the other side we have a service that uses this backup
+Now, on the other side we have a service that uses this backup option and actually backs up files.

-of this contract and will provide a result
+This service is a provider of this contract and will provide a result option.

-Let’s assume such a module is available under the databasebackupservice
+Let’s assume such a module is available under the databasebackupservice option

-and that one can create multiple backup instances under databasebackupservice.instances
+and that one can create multiple backup instances under databasebackupservice.instances.

-Then, to actually backup the myservice
+Then, to actually backup the myservice service, one would write:

 databasebackupservice.instances.myservice = {